nanoframework/Samples/samples/HTTP/HttpAzurePOST/README.md

 - To debug the sample and then run it, press F5 or select `Debug > Start Debugging`.

+> [!NOTE]
+>
 > **Important**: Before deploying or running the sample, please make sure your device is visible in the Device Explorer.
+>
 > **Tip**: To display the Device Explorer, go to Visual Studio menus: `View > Other Windows > Device Explorer`.

 ## Additional Info

-- Since this is an embedded device with the NanoFramework installed certificates are not prebuilt into the device to make a HTTPS connection.
+- Since this is an embedded device with nanoFramework installed, certificates are not prebuilt into the device to make a HTTPS connection.
 - Therefore if you want to make a HTTPS POST or GET you have to use your own certificates or use ones that the website already has.
 That is why this example uses the .pem file from azure.
 - For another example of using a certificate file look at the HTTPWebRequest sample.